jxnl/blog/docs/writing/posts/advice.md

 Mike Tyson once said, "If you're favored by God, you're also favored by the devil."
 It's alright to strive for greatness, but it's equally important to choose goodness.
 Don't neglect your loved ones for work; time is fleeting.
 Appreciate people and sincerely express your love for them.
 Grief is the result of unexpressed love, and the key to avoiding grief is to love abundantly.

 Some people claim they will grind for ten years and then relax once they find a partner or something similar, but I believe that's nonsense.
 You won't be able to do it suddenly without practice.
 Along your journey of hard work, you must consciously practice winding down and being a good person.
 Otherwise, you'll only address it after experiencing your first divorce.

+!!! note "Fatherhood"

+    I think fatherhood is a great example of this.
+I think a lot of people think that they can just be a good father when they have kids.
+But I think that's a mistake.
+I think you have to practice being a good father before you have kids.
+You have to practice being a good husband before you get married.

+    It might be easy to convince myself that a good father is able to take care of the family, but how many times was that an excuse to just work yourself to death is the father who can pay for piano lessons, truly a better man than the father, who can be present at the recital?
+I just don't think this is something that we can turn on and off so easily.

 ## Self-Worth